zkotti/fun-in-lockdown/guide.md

 The quarantine is a great opportunity if you want to compose your own music!
 You can check out [MuseScore](https://musescore.com/), the world's leading free and open-source software for writing music.
 It offers a user-friendly interface and immensely powerful features.
 If you are interested, you may also want to check out MuseScore's GitHub reposotory [here](https://github.com/musescore/MuseScore).

 Additionally, MuseScore offers a large database of free-to-access sheet music.
 You can find sheet music ranging from [Imagine by John Lennon](https://musescore.com/user/6662591/scores/4369656) to [Undertale theme song](https://musescore.com/user/5174461/scores/1321576)!

 ---

+## <a name="meditation"></a>Meditation
+Meditation is a fun and relaxing way to spend your time in quarantine.
+Try lying down with your eyes closed and focusing on your breath, breathing in and out.
+This will help you lower stress levels, boost your mood, allow you to connect better with yourself and improve your focus.

+---